What is the Average Telemetry Nurse Salary

 The different devices include those that monitor heart rhythms, oxygen saturation, respiration, and blood pressure.
 Combining these with an understanding of your patient’s current condition is key to identifying problems.

 This means telemetry nurses have to make rounds with their patients.
 Seeing a spike in heart rate might signal that the patient is experiencing trouble or that a patient is experiencing nightmares while they sleep.
 It’s these types of distinctions telemetry nurses must identify.

 Education is one of the primary factors preventing patients from leading a healthy life, with the most common misinformation in diet and exercise.
 With diets ranging from a plant-based diet to Mediterranean to vegan, it’s hard to know which one to choose.
-And patients will often be swayed to the enticing results of unhealthy diets
+And patients will often be swayed to the enticing results of unhealthy diets that are unsustainable.

 Diet is only one piece to the equation.
 For a happy, healthy heart, patients must also include exercise into their daily routine, form regular sleep hours, and cut out sleep-depriving drugs.
 Telemetry nurses do their best to inform and instill these positive habits.

 Apart from the specialized duties, telemetry nurses also have the responsibilities of an RN.
 They deal with inpatient services, patient history, documenting vitals, sterilizing patient rooms, and discharging.
 They are also in charge of filling out and administering prescriptions ordered by the physician.

 Working with cardiac patients in acute conditions is a high-stress situation.
 They need to be monitored 24/7, and nurses must detect any warning signs of deteriorating conditions.
 Multiply this responsibility by six patients, and you have the workload of a typical telemetry nurse.